ulysses8791/ulysses8791.github.io/june2023abstracts.md

 **QK = GV for CY3 at g=0**

 In this talk, I will show that on a Calabi-Yau threefold (CY3) a genus zero quantum K-invariant (QK) can be written as an integral linear combination of a finite number of Gopakumar--Vafa BPS invariants (GV) with coefficients from an explicit multiple cover formula.
 Conversely, all Gopakumar--Vafa invariants can be determined by a finite number of quantum K-invariants in a similar manner.
 The technical heart is a proof of a remarkable conjecture by Hans Jockers and Peter Mayr.
-This result is consistent with the \'93virtual Clemens conjecture\'94 for the Calabi\'96Yau threefolds.
-A heuristic derivation of the relation between QK and GV via the virtual Clemens conjecture and a \'93multiple cover formula\'94 will also be explained.
+This result is consistent with the "virtual Clemens conjecture" for the Calabi--Yau threefolds.
+A heuristic derivation of the relation between QK and GV via the virtual Clemens conjecture and a "multiple cover formula" will also be explained.
 This is a joint work with You-Cheng Chou.

 [back to top](#top)